-The San José State University Library Africana, Asian American, Chicano, & Native American Studies Center (AAACNA). is made up of three distinct but complementary collections which share a service commitment and a designated space in the new Dr. Martin Luther King, Jr. Library.
+The AAACNA Studies Center is made up of four collections that share a service commitment and a designated space on the 5th floor of the King Library.

-The King Library Digital Collections represent rare and unique materials held by San Jose State University Special Collections and the San Jose Public Library's California Room.
+SJSU Digital Collections represent rare and unique materials held by San Jose State University Special Collections & Archives, the Beethoven Center, and the Steinbeck Center.

-The Center is the only institution in North America devoted solely to the life, works, and accomplishments of Ludwig van Beethoven (1770-1827).
+The Ira F. Brilliant Center for Beethoven Studies is the only institution in North America devoted solely to the life, works, and accomplishments of Ludwig van Beethoven.

-The California Room is a collection of materials on California history with an emphasis on the history of San José and Santa Clara County.
+The California Room houses a collection of materials on California history with an emphasis on the history of San José and Santa Clara County.

-The Academy maintains an extensive photograph collection and historical ephemera relating primarily to the history of Santa Clara County and the central coast region of California.
+The Sourisseau Academy promotes local history through research, educational programs, and publications, and maintains an extensive photograph and ephemera collection relating primarily to the history of Santa Clara County and Valley, and the central coast region of California.